jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Hippocampus.md

 RacialMods:
 Languages:
 SQ: water dependency
+SpecialAbilities:
+  Water Dependency (Ex): >
-SpecialAbilities: Water Dependency (Ex) A hippocampus can survive out of the water for 1 minute per point of Constitution.
+    A hippocampus can survive out of the water for 1 minute per point of Constitution.
 Beyond this limit, a hippocampus runs the risk of suffocation, as if it were drowning.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: